 You and your colleagues will see each other’s changes immediately, and PowerPoint Web App saves the presentation automatically.

 People can be working in PowerPoint Web App, PowerPoint 2010 or later, or PowerPoint for Mac 2011.
 However, for best results we recommend that everyone be working in either the Web App (where changes are saved automatically) or the PowerPoint desktop applications (where everyone saves the presentation periodically).

 If you make your notebook available for other people to edit, your friends can work on the notebook at the same time as you.
 This works well for notebooks where you are collecting information from a group of people, such as a brainstorming session or a group project.
 The notebook functions like a wiki where everyone contributes.
 You can see who did what, and you can revert a page back to a previous version if necessary.

-If you or other people have OneNote 2010 you can work in the OneNote desktop application while other people are working on the same notebook in OneNote Web App.
-You can share the notebook in SkyDrive, just like Excel and Word documents, but you can also share the notebook in OneNote 2010.
+If you or other people have OneNote 2010 or later, you can work in the OneNote desktop and mobile applications while other people are working on the same notebook in OneNote Web App.
+You can share the notebook in SkyDrive, just like Excel, Word, and PowerPoint documents, but you can also share the notebook in OneNote 2010 or later.

 - Click the File tab, and on the Info tab, click Invite people to this notebook, under the name of the notebook.